mjordan/tutorial_on_updating_using_workbench/README.md

 ### 2. More updating node fields

-> Outcome of this exercise: Building on the last exercise, you will p1) rovide the metadata to be added to your nodes and 2) append metadata to existing fields rather than replace field data.
+> Outcomes of this exercise: Building on the last exercise, you will 1) provide the metadata to be added to your nodes and 2) append metadata to existing fields rather than replace field data.

 To start this exercise, we will look at the field structure of the Repository Item content type together, and then you will add some new columns to your worksheet and update your nodes using your own metadata values.